Sarsen Amanzholov East Kazakhstan State University: History

 In 1991, the Government of Kazakhstan decided to create the East Kazakhstan State University (EKSU).
 At that time, it consisted of 11 faculties, where 4901 students studied, 462 teachers worked, including 7 doctors of sciences, professors, 133 candidates of sciences.
 In 1992, a postgraduate course was opened in 16 specialties, and in 1994: a magistracy.
 That same year, the first graduation of bachelors from EKSU took place.
 In 1995, the university was granted the right of the State University to confer the academic title "Professor of VK".

 In 2001, the Mongolian branch of the East Kazakhstan State University was opened in the city of Ölgii.

 In 2002, during the 50th anniversary of UKPI, the university included 7 institutes, 40 departments, about 9,500 students studied at the university in 60 specialties, 600 teachers led their training, among 11 academicians and corresponding members of the State and industry Academies of Sciences, 40 professors, doctors of sciences, about 200 candidates of sciences.

-On 3 October 2003, the university was named after famous scientist-linguist and professor Sarsen Amanzholov.
+On 3 October 2003, the university was named after scientist-linguist and professor Sarsen Amanzholov.
 An international scientific-practical conference dedicated to his 100th anniversary was held on the basis of the university.

 As of 2004, more than 12 thousand rubles studied at EKSU.
 Students, specialists were trained by 625 teachers, including 208 employees of sciences and professors, doctors of sciences and associate professors.
 The university included 8 institutes, a multidisciplinary college, an institute for advanced training of scientific and pedagogical personnel, 5 research institutes, 4 problem research laboratories, a computer technology center, a distance learning center with an information and educational corporate network, a scientific library with bar coding technology and anti-theft system, a publishing house, a museum of history and development of the university, an agro-biological station "Pankratyevsky Garden", an educational and research and production base "Sibina", an educational and production base with subsidiary farming (130 hectares of farmland) "Arshaly", an educational and health-improving complex with swimming pool "Chaika".